Sharif-University-ESRLab/fall2024-embeddedml-benchmark/Readme.md

 # A Benchmarking Framework for Machine Learning Algorithms on Embedded Devices

-This project measures how well an STM32 microcontroller can recognize spoken commands.
-It checks how fast the device processes information, how much memory it uses, and how much power it consumes.
-Finally, we offer a clear and simple benchmark that evaluates how different machine learning algorithms perform on an STM32 microcontroller, showing their processing speed, memory usage, and power consumption in a resource-limited environment.
+This project evaluates how well the STM32F103 microcontroller can handle various machine learning tasks, including keyword spotting, image classification, anomaly detection, and emotion recognition.
+We prepared and converted trained models into optimized formats for deployment on the microcontroller, measuring their performance in real-time scenarios.
+The goal is to benchmark inference speed, memory usage, and power consumption to understand the feasibility of running machine learning models on resource-constrained embedded systems.
+We used Keil uVision5 for firmware development and provided a Python-based simulation environment for validating models before deployment.
+This work helps assess the practical applications of machine learning on low-power embedded devices.

 ## Tools